The 6 Best Prepaid Travel Cards for Australians 2024

 Here is a list of the 6 best prepaid cards you can take with you on your travels and the positives and negatives for each one:

-With a prepaid travel card you’ll load money - either in AUD or the foreign currency you need - in advance, which you can then use as you travel, for spending and withdrawals.
+Prepaid travel money cards let you load money - either in AUD or the foreign currency you need - in advance, which you can then use as you travel, for spending and withdrawals.
 Lots of cards let you top up and manage your account through an app, which means you can always keep up with your money, even when you’re away from home.

 Wise - our pick for prepaid travel card